Inside Windstar Cruises’ New Star Seeker — Anne Kalosh Shares Details of Windstar’s Upcoming New Ship

 Star Seeker Miami Christening

 After arriving in Miami on Jan.
-13, 2026, Windstar Cruises’ new Star Seeker is scheduled to be officially christened there, where Windstar Cruises is based.
+13, 2026, Windstar Cruises' new Star Seeker is scheduled to be officially christened there, where the line is based.
 Then, on Jan.
 15, the ship sets off on an eight-day christening voyage in the Caribbean, ending at San Juan, Puerto Rico.
-Calls include Puerto Plata and Samaná in the Dominican Republic and Jost van Dyke, Virgin Gorda and Soper’s Hole (Tortola) in the British Virgin Islands.
+Calls include Puerto Plata and Samaná in the Dominican Republic and Jost van Dyke, Virgin Gorda and Soper's Hole (Tortola) in the British Virgin Islands.

 Several other Caribbean cruises follow before Star Seeker heads through the Panama Canal en route to Alaska, then Japan, as earlier announced.